ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 The group names are not visible when using the library, but they can be used within the library using the ``inherit`` feature.

-The builtin catalogues also have a toplevel table ``scraper``, which controls how the builtin shape data is processed during the build, and how it is to be updated.
+The builtin catalogues also have a toplevel dict ``scraper``, which controls how the builtin shape data is processed during the build, and how it is to be updated.
 (Downloads are never automatically run during the build.
 If you updated the catalougue in a way that means